Encourages public health practitioners to act on racism as a key structural determinant of health inequities.

 Offers public health organizations a framework for reflection and action.

-Explores the approaches public health organizations use to close the gap between the most and least healthy and reduce disparities all along the socio-economic status gradient.
+Explores the approaches public health organizations use to close the gap between the most and least healthy and reduce inequities all along the socio-economic status gradient.

 Describes the concepts of health equity and inequity and how they apply to public health practices.